-Data analytics might sound complicated, but it can be pretty simple, and there are a lot of tools that you can use to make it easy.
+Data analytics might sound complicated, but it can be pretty simple(opens in a new tab), and there are a lot of tools that you can use to make it easy.
 In this article, I’ll explain to you the basics of how tour operators can, and should, use data analytics.
+All Tourism Tiger websites(opens in a new tab) come with access to Google Analytics, so it is important to learn what you’re looking at.

 Let’s start with what you should be measuring.